-Jackson drew criticism Monday after sharing a fake Adolf Hitler quote that claimed he would start World War III to stop white Jews from oppressing the Black community.
+Jackson drew criticism Monday after sharing a fake Hitler quote that claimed he would start World War III to stop white Jews from oppressing the Black community.
 Snopes has identified that quote as fake.

 Jackson apologized multiple times Tuesday.
 Jackson also personally apologized to Eagles owner Jeffrey Lurie and general manager Howie Roseman.
 Both Lurie and Roseman are Jewish.